okfde/old.okfn.de/jobs/index.en.md

 ---

-Unfortunately there are no job offers at present.
+Unfortunately there are no job offers at this time.

 <!-- Bitte das hide tag benutzen falls Stellen vorhanden!  -->